tducasse/react-component-boilerplate/README.md

 Build your new components in the `lib/` folder, and make sure you export them in `lib/index.js`.

-A component called `MyComponent` is provided as an example.
+A component called `SwitchColor` is provided as an example.

 Note that you can export more than one component, using